CraftCanvasMC/JavaSourceTransformer/README.md

                            Whether Parchment javadocs should be applied
       --parchment-mappings=<mappingsPath>
-                           The location of the Parchment mappings file --rename
+                           The location of the Parchment mappings file --[no-]apply-parchment-renames
                            Whether Parchment renames should be applied,
-                              when set to false only javadocs are applied Plugin - accesstransformers
+                             when disabled only javadocs are applied, given they are enabled Plugin - accesstransformers
       --access-transformer=<atFiles>